 Participation in Associations and Organizations

-ECOVE has accumulated over 20 years of experience in waste incineration operation and has made significant developments in areas such as solar energy and recycling in recent years.
-In addition to being invited to share Taiwan's experience at domestic and international forums, ECOVE has also featured on the various key media.
-For instance, ECOVE utilizes multi-rotor unmanned aerial vehicles (UAVs) equipped with infrared thermographic cameras to inspect various equipment in power plants.
-This allows for rapid and extensive inspection operations that are not affected by the operating environment on site.
-By identifying equipment safety issues in advance and improving equipment reliability, ECOVE enhances the power generation efficiency of solar power plants.
-The application of this technology has been published in a renowned international journal in 2022.
+In addition, ECOVE has accumulated over 20 years of experience in waste incineration operations and has made significant developments in areas such as solar energy and recycling in recent years.
+In addition to being invited to share Taiwan's experience at domestic and international forums, ECOVE has also been featured in various key media.
+By adding a combustible gas boosting system to the shock wave dust cleaning system, ECOVE can improve energy efficiency and automate the dust cleaning process.
+The use of this technology has been featured in a renowned international journal in 2023.

 Participation in Seminars or Forums

-ECOVE actively participates in national and regional environmental policies and issues, and we share more than 20 years of experience in resource cycling industry development and operating strategies with public and private groups from the government, industry, and the academia as well as the public in response to invitations from domestic and overseas government or non-governmental organizations.
-This helps to build cornerstones in resource cycling economy and to ensure that we stay on top of the trends.
+ECOVE actively participates in national and regional environmental policies and issues, and we share more than 20 years of experience in resource cycle industry development and operational strategies with public and private groups from government, industry, and academia, as well as the public in response to invitations from domestic and overseas governmental or non-governmental organizations.
+This helps to build cornerstones in the resource circular economy and further promote sustainable resource utilization & economic development.